aristotelisagoratsios/eyeprotect/README.md

 # eyeprotect
-A WordPress project with the name Optically Poupnara!
+A eCommerce project with the name Optically Poupnara created with WordPress CMS!

 After a long activity in the field of optics, for over 50 years, a new cycle of operation began, with the creation of an online store.
 By adding e-shop, the company will offer products and services worldwide, directly and economically.